antvis/G6/docs/manual/tutorial/layout.en.md

 <img src='https://gw.alipayobjects.com/mdn/rms_f8c6a0/afts/img/A*qnUwSZVjYOMAAAAAAAAAAABkARQnAQ' width=550 />

-## Enable the fitView
+## Turnoff the fitView
-我们在之前的教程里面，为了能够将超出画布的图适配到视野中，在实例化图时使用了 `fitView` 配置项。这节开始我们将会去掉这个特性。因为复杂的布局系统会打破适配的规则，反而会造成更多的困扰。让我们将相关的适配代码变为注释：
+We used `fitView` to fit the graph to the canvas in the previous tutorial.
+From now on, we turn it off by note the line of code below to make further improvement.
 ```javascript
 const graph = new G6.Graph({
   // ...